 Not all treatment for cancer will cause hair loss and most hair loss is not permanent.
 Ask your doctor if your treatment typically causes hair loss, and if so, when to expect it.
-You are likely to lose hair all over your body, including eyebrows, eyelashes, and pubic hair, if your treatment causes hair loss.
-While hair loss can affect the pubic area and hair on the face, it is less common.
+You are most likely to lose hair on your head, eyebrows, and eyelashes.
+While hair loss can happen all over your body, it is less common in the pubic area and hair on the face.
 In most cases, your hair will begin to grow back after treatment ends.
 Sometimes the texture and color of new hair may be different when it grows back.

 Coping with Hair Loss